-Sally Gardner’s spell-binding novel opens with a nightmare-like sequence, in a cave under the sea.
+Invisible in a Bright Light by Sally Gardner is a spell-binding novel that opens with a nightmare-like sequence, in a cave under the sea.
 This sets the scene perfectly for the confusion and mystery to follow.

-Celeste lives in the dome of the atmospheric Opera House, and earns her keep running errands and helping backstage.
-At least, she is sure she is Celeste, but everyone seems to think she is someone else, and calls her Maria.
-They seem to think she can dance beautifully, when she knows she can’t.
+Celeste lives in the dome of the atmospheric Opera House and earns her keep running errands and helping backstage.
+At least, she is sure she is Celeste, but everyone seems to think she is someone else and calls her Maria.
+They seem to think she can dance beautifully when she knows she can’t.
 Who are these people, who seem familiar and yet so changed?
-Who is the girl who seems to be haunting her?
-Like Alice in Wonderland, Celeste has tumbled into a parallel world, and must wrestle with these puzzles and more.
+Who is the girl who appears to be haunting her?
+Like Alice in Wonderland, Celeste has tumbled into a parallel world and must wrestle with these puzzles and more.

 But no one can win the Reckoning…. can they?

 There is a strong dreamlike quality throughout the book, and the plot has many twists and turns; it rewards careful reading.
 Sometimes Celeste’s confusion is mirrored by the reader, and we must wait for explanation to come later, as Celeste does.
 The story is anchored by a vivid setting and strong well-drawn characters, such as the caring Anna, loyal and brave Viggo and the utterly despicable Madame Sabina.
 Celeste herself is an interesting, quirky heroine, who discovers depths in herself that she didn’t know existed.

 This book is a thing of physical beauty, too, totally in keeping with its themes.
 The cover illustration is stunning.

 Recommended for confident readers looking for something different, fans of Alice in Wonderland and anyone who enjoys being challenged to think.